Put Together

 • Under-pack the accessories — the hat + scarf + gloves IS the January outfit

 January is the hardest Paris month to dress for and the most rewarding once you commit.
-Météo-France records 7°C afternoons against 3°C mornings, around 10 rain days, and 8h 30m of daylight — the year's shortest stretch.
+Météo-France records 7°C / 45°F afternoons against 3°C / 37°F mornings, around 10 rain days, and 8h 30m of daylight — the year's shortest stretch.
 Les soldes begin the first Wednesday of January and drag the whole city into the department stores; haute couture fashion week runs the last full week with the Grand Palais and Musée Rodin staging the shows.
 The dressing answer: maximum warmth, minimum logo.
 A black teddy maxi coat or a long wool overcoat does the heavy work.
-Under it a thin merino turtleneck and a chunky knit; lined wool trousers or a wool skirt with thermal tights; tall leather boots.
-Gloves, beret, and a heavy wool scarf are not optional.
-The palette is dark: black, charcoal, navy, burgundy, camel.
+Under it a light grey fine-knit crew layered beneath the navy chunky knit; deep olive wide-leg wool trousers or a navy printed midi skirt with thermal tights; tall leather boots.
+Gloves, beret, and a heavy black wool scarf are not optional.
+The palette is dark and quiet: black, charcoal, navy, deep olive, burgundy, camel.

 January is the month the accessories do the work; the coat just holds everything together.